VimsLab/actin-quantification/README.md

 Usage:
 ------------
-We are working on a more user friendly version of the code.
+We are working on a more user friendly version of the code, to be released soon